qgis/QGIS-Documentation/source/docs/training_manual/vector_analysis/basic_analysis.rst

 The input layers are the two buffers; the saving location is, once again, the existing GeoPackage; and the file name is :guilabel:`road_school_buffers_intersect`.
-Once it's set up like this, click :guilabel:`Run`:
+Once it's set up like this, click :guilabel:`Run`.

 In the image below, the blue areas show us where both distance criteria are satisfied at once!